 - 9.5 Explain how to develop customer loyalty and retention. - 10.
-Know the main regulatory and legal requirements applicable to the application of insurance business. - 10.1 Explain the role of the Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA) in the authorisation, supervision and regulation of insurers - 10.2 Explain the importance of the fair treatment of customers and achieving positive customer outcomes - 10.3 Describe the FCA's requirements in relation to handling complaints. - 10.4 Describe the services provided by the Financial Ombudsman Service.
+Know the main regulatory and legal requirements applicable to the application of insurance business. - 10.1 Explain the role of the Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA) in the authorisation, supervision and regulation of insurers - 10.2 Explain the importance of Consumer Duty and achieving positive customer outcomes. - 10.3 Describe the FCA's requirements in relation to handling complaints. - 10.4 Describe the services provided by the Financial Ombudsman Service.